Henrysam22/alx-low_level_programming/README.md

-This repo holds some c programming language scriipts
+The journey to c programming